-This Missouri River Montana fishing report is brought to you by Linehan Outfitting Company and provides current Missouri River Montana River and fishing conditions.
-My crew and I spend May and June over here in Craig, Montana and this is a spectacular spring fishing experience.
-Give a call anytime and let’s get on the water.
+This Missouri River Montana Fishing report is brought to you by Linehan Outfitting (www.fishmontana.com) and provides current Missouri River fishing conditions.
+This report will be updated frequently or as conditions change.
+The LOC crew spends May and June on the Missouri River and we currently have availability.
+Give a call and let’s go fishing.

 Flows from Holter Dam: current discharge from Holter Dam are fluctuating between 830o-8900 cfs

 Best time of day: River is fishing pretty well throughout the entire day